 This document does not create legally enforceable protections beyond the protection of the background state and federal laws which frame such policies and codes, generally.

-This Policy and procedure was implemented on August 9, 2023.
+This Policy and procedure was implemented on August 9, 2023 and became effective again on 1/6/25.